 One of the key aspects of running a contact center is managing agent time.
 And while most of that your agents' time is spent on the phone, it's just as important to manage the time that your agents spend off the phone.

-As a provider of some of most affordable, yet effective, call center software anywhere, we are all about improving key metrics.
+As a provider of some of most affordable, yet effective, virtual call center software anywhere, we are all about improving key metrics.
 In this article, we explore some of the best ways to manage call center agent auxiliary time and make the most of the time that your agents spend with callers or customers.

 Aux Time Definition